LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item26_Overloading_on_universal_references_and_problems.md

 					*Code and text from the book*

-## Overloading on universal references leads to the universal reference overload being called more frequently than expected
+## Overloading on universal reference of freestanding functions

 Without overloading the following code is inefficient.

 ```c++